Some of the best things to do in Toulon

 Cours Lafayette Market

 With plenty of cafes and restaurants around the market, it’s the perfect place to enjoy French food.
-Whether you are interested in purchasing fresh produce to create iconic French dishes yourself or fancy sampling prepared meals, this market has you covered.
+Whether you want to purchase fresh produce to create iconic French dishes yourself or sample prepared meals, this market has you covered.

 One important thing to keep in mind is the market is only open in the morning, so plan well to avoid missing it.